Types of Cognos TM1 Components

-The TM1 (basic) client is accessed through Microsoft Excel as an Add-In and will allow limited access to available TM1 Servers.
+The TM1 Client (basic) is accessed through Microsoft Excel as an add-in and will allow limited access to available TM1 Servers.
 TM1 Client does not allow administrative access to any TM1 Servers.
-It does not offer the ability to set up and run a local TM1 Server.
+It does not also offer the ability to set up and run a local TM1 Server.
 During the installation, a local version of TM1 Server is installed and can be accessed by TM1 Client, TM1 Perspectives, or TM1 Architect.

-Learn about Cognos TM1 insight by watching the Intellipaat Cognos video now.
+Learn about Cognos TM1 Insight by watching Intellipaat’s Cognos video now.

 Features of TM1P